Arul Prakkash, Senior Program Manager, Asia & the Pacific

 Prakkash’s expertise includes the use of internet and social media technology for human rights education and advocacy in southeast Asia.
 Prakkash has been immersed in grassroots multimedia communications for more than 20 years in Malaysia, especially with civil society organizations, independent media, and activists.
 He also has extensive experience in using popular communications in empowering and advocating for human rights, and community organizing with urban poor youth, indigenous peoples’ communities and plantation workers.

-Prakkash’s expertise also extends to other popular communications tools for information dissemination, community education and using internet and social media technology for human rights in Southeast Asia.
-He founded “code4change” a initiative to empower and support non-profit organizations and communities with digital information and communication technologies to effect social and environmental change.
-He was also a member of the first steering committee of BERSIH 2.0, a civil society movement advocating for free and fair elections in Malaysia and later helped set up and co-coordinate a nationwide election observation body (using a web based platform) that trained hundreds of independent observers during the 2013 Malaysian general elections.
+Before joining WITNESS in 2014, Prakkash had for 10 years served as the executive director and senior program staff member at Pusat Komas, a popular communications and human rights NGO in Malaysia.
+He was also a steering committee member of BERSIH 2.0, a civil society movement advocating for free and fair elections in Malaysia.
+He later helped set up and co-coordinate a nationwide web-based election observation body, and trained hundreds of independent observers during the 2013 Malaysian general elections.

 Prakash recently directed the documentary film Melawan Arus (‘Against the Tide’), which traces the growing critical mass movement that toppled the 61-year Barisan Nasional government in Malaysia.